kucupwn/Pixi-Flappy-Bird/README.md

 ## Game modes

 Originally there was only one game mode, but I made two.
 The main difference is in the initial speed.
-The games speed is increased two times as passing through obstacles (by default afer 20th and 50th obstacles), at the same time obstacles distance is adjusted to game speed.
+The games speed is increased two times as passing through obstacles (by default after 20th and 50th obstacles), at the same time obstacles distance is adjusted to game speed.

 ### Normal mode